 Kyrgyzstan is one of Central Asia’s most rugged countries.
 It’s covered in mountains, peppered with thousands of horses and sprinkled with white yurts filled with nomadic families.
-Riding a motorcycle here is special… really special.
-And incredibly easy.
-Read on for all the info you’ll need to rent a motorbike in Kyrgyzstan and start exploring.
+Riding a motorcycle here is special and incredibly easy.
+Here’s everything you need to know about exploring and renting a motorcycle in Kyrgyzstan.

 Motorcycle Rental in Kyrgyzstan

 Kyrgyzstan is probably the least known about country in Central Asia, but ironically it’s the easiest to get into and ride a motorbike around!
-If you don’t fancy riding all the way there, this guide will tell you everything you need to know to rent a motorcycle instead.
+If you don’t fancy riding all the way there, this guide explains everything you need to know about renting a motorcycle or joining a tour in Kyrgyzstan instead.

 It’s also incredibly easy to rent a car as well as a motorcycle in Kyrgyzstan.
 If you’re interested in renting a 4×4 or car then most of the details listed below are still applicable, and most motorcycle rental companies will also rent cars and scooters too.